 Ultimately, the decision on whether to pursue hormone replacement therapy for cancer should be made collaboratively, taking into account all available information and personal preferences.

 When facing cancer, patients and healthcare providers often look towards holistic approaches to complement traditional treatments.
 Such methods, especially focusing on non-hormonal options, are becoming increasingly significant in managing symptoms like hot flashes or osteoporosis.
-These complementary therapies aim to enhance quality of life and possibly augment the effectiveness of conventional cancer treatments.
+These complementary therapies aim to enhance the quality of life and possibly augment the effectiveness of conventional cancer treatments.

 Hot flashes are a common and uncomfortable symptom experienced by many cancer patients, particularly those undergoing breast cancer treatment.
 While hormone replacement therapy (HRT) is not recommended due to the risk of stimulating hormone-receptor-positive cancers, several non-hormonal strategies have shown promise: